PPI in Commissioning at HQIP

-Mental Health Clinical Outcome Review Programme – A SUN member with lived experience is an IAG member for this programme and was involved in the whole commissioning process for the new programme.
+Mental Health Clinical Outcome Review Programme – A SUN member with lived experience is an Independent Advisory Group member for this programme and is involved in the whole commissioning process for the new contract.

 We are constantly reviewing our processes to ensure the patient voice is part of our commissioning and we will be monitoring this work over the next few years.